‘I write everywhere, except on my day job’

-NEW DELHI: His Literary journey began at 12 when he wrote his first poem.
-He then moved into writing stories and even attempted penning a novel based on a recurring nightmare though he completed the novel much later (in 2016, as his second book, Agniputr; the first being Shatru).
-While he writes under the pen name of ‘Vadhan’, his passport carries the name – Bommadevara Sai Chandravadhan, and he has just released his third book, Fear of God.
+CHENNAI: His literary journey began at the age of 12 when he wrote his first poem.
+He soon started writing stories and even attempted penning a novel based on a recurring nightmare though he completed the novel much later (in 2016, his second book, Agniputr; the first being Shatru).
+While he writes under the pen name ‘Vadhan’, his passport carries the name Bommadevara Sai Chandravadhan, and he has just released his third book, Fear of God.

-A lawyer by qualification and writer by passion, Vadhan works in a consulting firm specialising in regulatory risk.
+A lawyer by qualification and writer by passion, Vadhan works in a consulting firm, specialising in regulatory risk.
 “That’s my day job.
 Books are my passion.
-I read avidly and write thrillers,” says, Vadhan who is originally from Eluru in Andhra Pradesh, but born and brought up in Chennai, and now oscillates between Mumbai and Delhi for work.
+I read avidly and write thrillers,” says Vadhan, whose roots are in Eluru in Andhra Pradesh, but born and raised in Chennai, and now oscillates between Mumbai and New Delhi for work.
 Vadhan writes because of an urgent need for self-expression.
 His works are almost always inspired by societal events, imbalance, and a sense of injustice.
+Excerpts:

-What genre of books do you love to read, and the one for your writing?
+What genre of books do you love to read and write about?

-I love thrillers, especially high octane page turners.
+I love thrillers, especially high octane page-turners.
 And, my writing also reflects the same.
-I also love fantasy but I am choosy about the authors I read, so you may not find some blockbuster books in my collection.
+I also love fantasy but I am picky about the authors I read, so you may not find some blockbuster books in my collection.

-How do you manage writing in middle of your busy office schedule?
+How do you manage writing in the middle of your busy office schedule?

-I’ve got to keep the hearth and home burning, and also keep my passion burning.
+I’ve got to keep the hearth burning, and also keep my passion alive.
 So, I have to strike a balance.
 The goal is to become a full-time author soon.
-I write during weekends, nights, at airports... except when I am at my day job.
+I write during weekends, nights, at airports...anywhere except when I am at my day job.

 Who among the contemporary authors do you think is most promising?